bsimpson0/Music-Mixer/Data-engineering/README.md

 - AWS SDK boto3(python3) 1.37.13
 - I have used a placeholder for our bucket name for security reasons this can be seen in the scripts songs_analyzer.py, improve_metadata.py, uptoS3.py, process_music.py

+### Roadmap
+- Use this dataset to fine-tune the music generation model
+- Make additional tweaks to the dataset after our first training run is complete
+- Address potential issues:
+  - Limited variety of instruments and moods in song chunks
+  - Chunks shorter than 15 seconds may prevent Music Gen from learning meaningful patterns
+  - Short chunks may need to be removed in subsequent training runs
+- Consider adding additional songs to improve dataset diversity and quality

 ### Project Structure